 Matt Casey's long list of courtroom victories in all types of personal injury cases speaks for itself.

-One glance at the list of cases Casey has resolved in June and July of 2014 alone provides a window into the success of his catastrophic injury practice and the clients he represents.
-For example, just in those 60 days, Casey settled individual catastrophic injury cases for $26.3 million; $7 million; $5 million; $20 million; $4 million; $1.4 million; and $3 million.
-His clients in those most recent cases range from individuals who died as a result of the negligence of others to those who suffered brain and spinal cord injuries.
+One glance at the list of cases Casey resolved in the summer of 2014 alone provides a window into the success of his catastrophic injury practice and the clients he represents.
+For example, in just those months, Casey settled individual catastrophic injury cases for $22 million; $6.5 million; $20 million; $26.3 million; $5 million; $7 million; $3 million; $1.4 million; and $4 million.
+His clients in those recent cases range from individuals who died as a result of the negligence of others to those who suffered brain and spinal cord injuries.

-In the record-setting premises liability case Gustafsson v.
+In another record-setting case, Gustafsson v.
 Trigen-Philadelphia Energy Corp., Casey's won a stunning $85 million compensatory damages verdict on behalf of Marcus Gustafsson, a 30-year-old University of Pennsylvania medical student who injured his spinal cord in a 20-foot fall through an open manhole.

 Casey proved that the company that owned and operated manholes throughout the city had prior notice that its covers were being removed.
 Just moments before the jury announced its mammoth verdict, Casey, with his client's authority, rejected a $10 million settlement offer made by the AIG insurance company.
 According to Lawyers USA, the outcome was the largest personal injury verdict in the US for 2008.
 It is also the largest premises liability verdict in Pennsylvania history, and the second-largest compensatory verdict ever in the state (read about the case).